nginx-openid-connect/nginx-oidc-amazon-cognito/docs/04-NGINX-DevPortal-Test.md

-# How To Set Up NGINX Dev Portal OIDC for Amazon Cognito Integration
+# How To Set Up NGINX ACM/DevPortal OIDC for Amazon Cognito Integration

-Take the following steps to set up NGINX Dev Portal OIDC and test it for Amazon Cognito integration.
+Take the following steps to set up NGINX ACM/DevPortal OIDC and test it for Amazon Cognito integration.

 ## 1. Prerequisites